Mount Timothy prepares for an early season - Williams Lake Tribune

-After an early snowfall in mid-December, Mount Timothy Recreation Resort is getting ready for a potential early season.
+After an early snowfall in mid-October, Mount Timothy Recreation Resort is getting ready for a potential early season.

 Mount Timothy’s manager Launna Bell said while the recent snowfall may have melted, it intensified clean-up operations on the mountain as her team gets ready for the ski season.
 She aims to have the mountain ready for mid-December.